Migrants Told Their Children Are Being Taken Away Briefly To Bathe, Then Separated Permanently, Report Claims

 Eventually, José was able to get a phone call with his parents.
 His father is in detention, his mother in Honduras.
 It was then that he realized that he would have to wait longer still to find out when he would see his family again.

-Meanwhile, Oregon Senator Jeff Merkley recently attempted to livestream a tour of a closed-down Walmart that is being used to house migrant children, according to Inquisitr.
+Meanwhile, Oregon Senator Jeff Merkley recently attempted to live stream a tour of a closed-down Walmart that is being used to house migrant children, according to Inquisitr.
 However, Merkley was turned away, leaving many with questions of what is happening behind closed doors.

 Hundreds of migrant kids stuck at border stations. https://t.co/uFbz9xw3Mp@Miguelnbc has more. pic.twitter.com/q97T8IXUVD